EdiFabric/API.Azure/README.md

 ## 1. Overview
 EdiNation InHouse EDI API allows you to run EdiNation's EDI translation and validation API in your own cloud or on-prem environment(s).
+This tutorial uses the example Azure Function that comes with the EdiNation Inhouse product, to demonstrate how to publish EdiNation Inhouse API as an Azure Function in your own Azure subscription(s).

 > NOTE: The example is for .NET [isolated process function](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide).